New York Scotstm support the community

 New York City Tartan Day Parade

 The Society is a founding member of the New York City Tartan Day Parade commemorating National Tartan Day which celebrates the contributions made by Scottish-Americans to the United States.
 In the early beginnings, two pipe bands and a small but enthusiastic group of Scots marched from the British Consulate to the UN.
-Now 20 years later, the parade has grown to include hundreds of pipers, thousands of marchers and many more thousands cheering from the sidelines.
-For more information about National Tartan Day and its history, go to NY Tartan Week.
+Now over 20 years later, the parade has grown to include hundreds of pipers, thousands of marchers and many more thousands cheering from the sidelines.
+For more information about the National Tartan Day Parade and Tartan Week festivities, visit the website, NYC Tartan Week.

 Central Park Monuments